The Orexplore Story

 Two minds and one bold idea

-With a single spectrometer, it would only be possible for Orexplore to scan the drill cores for basic minerals.
-But in order to develop a first prototype, they needed funding.
-Rebenius worked hard to find the right investor.
-There were many in the running, but most were looking at more short-term investments.
-To succeed, Rebenius knew he had to find someone who was patient and thought long-term.
-Eventually, Rebenius secured funding through the government-owned fund Inlandsinnovationen.
+In order to develop a first prototype, Orexplore needed funding and worked hard to find the right long term investor.
+Eventually they secured investment through the government-owned fund Inlandsinnovation.
 "Many were surprised that Orexplore was chosen.
 On paper, we probably didn’t meet all the criteria, but it was yet more proof that we were on to something big.
 The investment also meant that we could start developing a first prototype immediately," says Rebenius.

-Now backed by Sting and Inlandsinnovationen, and with a revolutionary technology, Orexplore quickly became known as one of Stockholm's most sought-after workplaces in the field.
-Added to this was the distinct and strong corporate culture that Rebenius, Bergqvist and Sädbom had built, using driving forces such as passion, curiosity and entrepreneurship.
-Rebenius and Bergqvist could start building their dream team, and attracted major talents within the disciplines required to launch the first prototype.
+Now backed by Sting and Inlandsinnovation, and with a revolutionary technology, Orexplore quickly became known as one of Stockholm's most sought-after workplaces in the field.
+Added to this was the distinct and strong corporate culture that Rebenius and Bergqvist had built, using driving forces such as passion, curiosity and entrepreneurship.
+Now they could start their dream team, and attracted major talents within the disciplines required to launch the first prototype.

 Australian mining king changes everything

-Orexplore also found its place in global mining, and in 2012, Rebenius was invited by Business Sweden in Australia to present Orexplore to the largest mining companies at a convention in Perth.
-"From my very first chats with Anders and Ragnar, I realised that Orexplore’s market was global.
-And being invited to Australia, one of the largest markets for mineral extraction, was a huge opportunity for us," says Rebenius.
+Orexplore was in 2012, invited by Business Sweden in Australia to a mining tech convention in Perth.
+Being invited to Australia, one of the largest markets for mineral extraction, was a huge opportunity.

 But the Australian adventure could have had a better start.
-At the first run-through, Rebenius' and Orexplore's idea was instantly thrown aside.
-The mining company he met with did not think there was anything new about measuring drill cores with X-rays; that technology had long been on the market.
-End of discussion.
-Rebenius was never given the opportunity to tell them that the whole core could be X-rayed with this new technology, not just part of the surface, something that had already been achieved.
-Nor was he given the chance to tell them that geologists would be able to reveal the relationship between the minerals, and also the structure of the rock.
+During the first meeting with the mining tech companies Orexplore's idea was instantly thrown aside.
+The audience did not think there was anything new about measuring drill cores with X-rays; that technology had long been on the market.
+There was no opportunity to tell that the whole core could be X-rayed with this new technology, not just part of the surface, something already achieved.
+Nor was there a chance to tell that geologists would be able to reveal the relationship between the minerals, and also the structure of the rock.
 But looking back, the failure turned out to be a success.
-The next day, he was given a new chance in front of a less conservative audience, and could explain what was unique about Orexplore, without interruptions.

-During the lunch that followed, he was at the same table as Kent Swick.
-Swick, who had developed one of the world's largest drilling companies, did not need to be convinced.
-Immediately, he saw the possibilities on offer by Orexplore.
-He asked Rebenius for a meeting the following day, and they spent the rest of the meal getting to know each other.
-“I immediately realised that the Orexplore technology would increase the value of the drill cores, as it becomes harder and harder to find minerals, every drill meter is expensive and the minerals are further down in the rock.
-With Orexplore's technology, you would get maximum information about the mineral using a brand new, efficient and sustainable method,” says Swick.
+The next day at the convention, there was a new chance in front of a less conservative audience, to explain what was unique.
+Here Kent Swick, who had developed one of the world's largest drilling companies saw the possibilities for Orexplore.
+"I realised that the Orexplore technology would increase the value of the drill cores, as it becomes harder and harder to find minerals, every drill meter is expensive and the minerals are further down in the rock.
+With the technology, you would get maximum information about the mineral using a brand new, efficient and sustainable method,” says Swick.

 New master plan launched

-Rebenius’ and Swick's meeting was a hit and a year later, at the end of 2013, Swick Mining had bought Inlandsinnovationen’s shares of Orexplore and put an ambitious investment plan in place.
+A year later, at the end of 2013, Swick Mining had bought Inlandsinnovation’s shares of Orexplore and put an ambitious investment plan in place.
 With new courage, money, network and knowledge, Orexplore raised the bar once more.
 Together with Kurt Rapp from Electrolux, one of Sweden's most experienced people in setting up efficient production, Orexplore constructed a production line based on the same principles that Toyota was using.
 Such high standard production was really only used by global industrial companies.
-"To accomplish what Orexplore wanted, they needed precision and top quality at every stage.
-They had also decided to develop an X-ray machine that would work on site, and scan a metre of drill core in just 15 minutes, an accomplishment that far exceeded the first prototypes," says Rapp.
+Precision and top quality was neccesary at every stage.
+Orexplore had decided to develop an X-ray machine that would work on site, and scan a metre of drill core in just 15 minutes, which was accomplishment that far exceeded the first prototypes.

 Award-winning Swedish industrial design